joekarasek/joes-gulp-tasks/README.md

 gulp
 ```

+This will start browserSync, do a single compile, and start your watches.
+Happy coding!

+### More Usage

 This package will auto-generate a number of tasks based on the setup of your `./gulpconfig.js`.
 These tasks are categorized as either 'clean', 'compile', 'validate', 'watch', or 'default'.
 All currently active tasks within a category can be run using `gulp masterTaskName`, for example...

 Run all clean tasks